 Sign up, be the first to hear about Discounts & Special Offers.

-While we'd like to think every member of the dating sites in Leeds is authentic, and the free dating Birmingham members are all good guys, the unfortunate reality is that dating scams exist - and they're sometimes pretty smart.
+While we'd like to think every online dating member is authentic, the unfortunate reality is that online dating scams exist - and they're sometimes pretty smart.

 We're not talking here about your random email from a "Nigerian prince" who desperately needs your help to wire $1 trillion to the UK; we're talking about subtle scams from fraudsters who play the long game.

 The Best10DatingGuide team has compiled this guide to help you spot and avoid online dating scams among the love struck matches and help you avoid dating scams that could leave you worse off than with a dented ego.